 5.6 For financial management and debt recovery purposes, we will use:

 b. information we obtain from looking at how you have used our services.

 We will give information to and receive information from third parties where that is necessary to recover debts due by you or your customers (or by a Connected Company or the customers of that Connected Company) to us, for example, other funders, debt recovery agents, insolvency practitioners, our legal advisers, credit reference agencies and sheriff officer or bailiff services.
-This might include passing personal information about you to a third party who we have transferred your debt to, and who will then contact you directly to collect that debt.
-If your debt is transferred to a third party you will be advised of the identity of that third party.

 We use your information in this way because it is necessary to perform our contract with you, to exercise our legal rights, and because it is fair and reasonable for us to do so.

 5.7 To carry out market research and analysis to develop and improve our products and services we will use: